sr99622/onvif-mcp/docs/ADD_USER.md

   shows.
 - **Credential list missing `PASSWORD`** — re-run Section 5 from the top; it is idempotent (sets the password again) and never displays the value.
+- **Browser login returns HTTP 500 from `/oauth2/callback`** — the new user's
+  email is unverified; oauth2-proxy rejects the redeemed token ("email in id_token ... isn't verified").
+Check `emailVerified` on the user and run Section 3a.
+The Keycloak login itself succeeds; the failure is downstream.
 - **Existing user disturbed** — stop and report it; restoring from the last verified backup (`keycloak-postgres-backup.service`) is the supported path, not manual edits.